Harry Potter’s famous Hogwarts Castle (AKA Alnwick Castle) is real! And it lies in England’s northernmost county, Northumberland.

 Here are some quick facts you might have not known about the region:

 - It has more castles than any other English county.
 Alnwick is just one of 70 sites.
 Explore the romantic ruins of Dunstanburgh or wonder at fully-restored beauties such as Bamburgh.

 - The Northumberland coastline is an Area of Outstanding Natural Beauty with over 30 miles of beaches, castles, nature reserves and activities.

 - It lies on the border with Scotland and was once the centre of many disputes between England and Scotland.
 The battle of Alnwick being just one of these.

 - Parts of Hadrian’s Wall, a World Heritage Site since 1987, are in the most beautiful parts of Northumberland.

-- The best views of Northumberland are from The Holy Island of Lindesfarne.
-Here you also find ruins of the Viking-raided Lindesfarne Priory, built by Monks nearly 1,400 years ago.
+- The best views of Northumberland are from The Holy Island of Lindisfarne.
+Here you also find ruins of the Viking-raided Lindisfarne Priory, built by Monks nearly 1,400 years ago.

 - Northumberland National Park is the least-populated of the National Parks and the most tranquil place in England.

 From history and architecture to iconic filming locations; Harry Potter’s real life castle, Alnwick Castle, has so much to offer its visitors.
 What more could you want?
 If you've loved learning about one of England’s most famous castles, you may enjoy learning about Scottish Castles too.
 You can then put that knowledge to the test when talking to our guides on our Whisky & castles 2 day tour.